St Patrick's Seminary: History

 Over the period 1900-1907 various small residential lots adjacent to College Street, Reddall Street, Fairy Bower Road and Bower Street were purchased by the Church.

 The only other modification to the property's physical dimensions resulted from the dedication of a strip of land 66 feet wide through the grounds for the extension of Darley Road.
 The dedication was made in 1879 and its use as a public road was declared by proclamation in the Government Gazette on 22 October 1887.
 Construction of the road was not undertaken, however, until World War I. In return for the land lost, the Army - which used St Patrick's tower for military observations during the war - built the stone walls which still flank Darley Road.
 Their design and construction appears to have been based on the stone walls previously built as a barrier between the College grounds and the Quarantine Station: they are a striking and important visual element in the landscape.
 The walls may have been built in stages between 1914 and 1932.

 In terms of building development on the site up until World War I, a recreation room which housed 2 billiard tables and a gymnasium was constructed c.
 1910.
 It survives as the Cardinal Freeman Pastoral Centre, though part of the original verandah has been removed to facilitate construction of modern garaging.

 The extant basketball and handball courts were also built c.
 1910.
-Other improvements in sporting facilities, according to an article by Eris O'Brien in Manly, were also undertaken around this time:
+Other improvements in sporting facilities, according to an article by Eris O'Brien in Manly: